VeronicaLourens/portfolio-1/README.md

   ![Result for the mobile](assets/images/lghthousescr1.jpg)

-* Performance Scores
+* Performance Score

-  * The initial score was 73% on the home page, 87% on the gallery page and 92% on the contact page due to the render-blocking resources found such as cumulative layout shift, largest contentful paint, large size of images, large size of css file and images were not set an explicit width and height.
+  * The initial scores were 73% on the home page, 87% on the gallery page and 92% on the contact page due to the render-blocking resources found such as cumulative layout shift, largest contentful paint, large size of images, large size of css file and images were not set an explicit width and height.

   * To improve the performance score